 GST/HST for Canadian Creators and Influencers: Threshold, Awareness and Records

-GST/HST is one of those topics that creators ignore until it suddenly matters.
+GST/HST is one of those topics that creators and influencers ignore until it suddenly matters.
 The threshold is real, the rules around platform supplies are messy, and registration timing has consequences.
-This guide is awareness-level — your accountant should confirm what actually applies to you.
+This is a plain overview for income from YouTube, TikTok, Instagram, Twitch, Patreon, Substack, OnlyFans and brand deals — your accountant should confirm what applies to you.

 What GST/HST is